metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 5. Spelling settings such as random good words which would be detected as misspelled.
 6. Many other minor workspace settings to improve coding experience

-To work with Windows PowerShell quickly in any folder see:
+To work with Windows PowerShell quickly in any directory see:
 [Windows PowerShell](Readme/WindowsPowerShell.md)

-Recommended extensions in workspace are as follows:
+Recommended workspace extensions are as follows:

 1. [TODO tree][extension todo-tree]